 This gives our clients insights into where their products are vulnerable during their process in order to help them find and fix production issues that are affecting performance.

-The experts at Innovatech specialize in IC testing, and can deliver accurate results in only five business days (faster times are available at premium rates).
+The experts at Innovatech specialize in IC testing, and can deliver accurate results in only ten business days (faster times are available at premium rates).
 If you think you need IC testing, we’re ready to help now.